google/android-cuttlefish/BUILDING.md

 	CF=$(docker inspect --format='{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' cuttlefish)

+Alternatively, you can both create (if it hasn't been created) and set up CF for a container using this script:

+	source start.sh <name> # <name> defaults to cuttlefish

 You can then provision the container with a cuttlefish image as described, for example, using [these instructions on AOSP](https://android.googlesource.com/device/google/cuttlefish/), you can follow the steps to obtain a prebuilt image of Cuttlefish (start from step #2, since the container already took care of it).
 Once you've obtained the image at step #8, you can copy it to your container as follows:

 ```bash